Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 U.S. Companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
 Visa applicants should go to the following link(s): State Department Visa Website.

 Jamaica has two major international airports.
 Kingston’s Norman Manley International Airport receives flights from Air Canada, American Airlines, British Airways, Caribbean Airlines, Cayman Airways, Copa, Delta, , JetBlue, Spirit, and WestJet.
 Sangster International Airport in the resort town of Montego Bay is served by over 30 airlines and a number of charters.
+The Ian Fleming International Airport, located in Boscobel, St. Mary, Ian Fleming airport had its first commercial flight in June 2022.
+QCAS Aero Airlines, Caribbean Airlines and American Airlines just recently started non-stop flights scheduled monthly and will move to weekly over the next couple of months.
 Major cruise ship terminals in Jamaica are located in Falmouth, Montego Bay and Ocho Rios.
 A fourth terminal was opened in Port Royal in 2020.

 Ground transportation options include taxis, car rental, and luxury coach services.
 Allowance should be made for possible delay arising from traffic congestion, particularly in the capital city, Kingston.
 Public transportation is not recommended, as public buses can be overcrowded, off schedule and susceptible to crime.
 Travelers who use taxicabs should take only licensed operators or those recommended by their hotels.
 In June 2021, ridesharing company Uber entered Jamaica through a “vehicle-with-driver” lease agreement.

-A new highway linking Kingston and the resort town of Ocho Rios was opened at the beginning of 2016.
+A highway linking Kingston and the resort town of Ocho Rios was opened at the beginning of 2016.
+Other highways are currently under construction include May Pen to Williamsfield of Highway 2000, St. Thomas to Portland and Broadgate to Agualta Vale (Junction Road) in St. Mary.
 However, A1, A2, and A3 highways remain the primary links between the most important cities and tourist destinations on the island.
-Most of these roads are not comparable to American highways, and road conditions can be hazardous due to disrepair, inadequate signage and poor traffic control markings.
+Most of these roads are not comparable to American highways, and road conditions can be hazardous due to disrepair, inadequate signage, and poor traffic control markings.
 The B highways and rural roads are often very narrow and frequented by large trucks, buses, pedestrians, cyclists, and open range livestock.
-Highways are traveled at high speeds, but are not limited-access.
+Highways are traveled at high speeds but are not limited access.
 Nighttime driving is especially dangerous and should be avoided whenever possible.
-U.S. Embassy personnel are prohibited from driving at night outside of the cities of Kingston, Ocho Rios, Montego Bay, and Negril.

 Jamaica’s official language is English, but there is a local dialect known as patois.

 Jamaica has a number of public and private hospitals.
 Most public hospitals have deteriorated over time due to underinvestment.
 One major public hospital operates a private wing, which provides more personalized services and a Spanish chain currently operates a private hospital in Montego Bay.
-While there is significant room for improvement, the existing state of the health sector compares favorably with other developing countries.
-Apart from the recent introduction of mosquito borne diseases and COVID-19, the Embassy is not aware of any potential health risks of which businesspersons should be notified.
+While there is significant room for improvement, the existing state of the health sector compares favorably with other developing countries and the government has begun to upgrade a number of public health facilities to include hospitals.
+Apart from the recent introduction of mosquito borne diseases, hand, foot and mouth disease and COVID-19, the Embassy is not aware of any potential health risks of which businesspersons should be notified.

 The normal working day for government offices and factories is 8:30 a.m. to 5:00 p.m.
 Monday through Thursday, and 8:30 a.m. to 4:00 p.m. on Fridays.
 Government offices are generally closed on Saturday and Sunday.
+Select Tax Offices are opened every last Saturday of the month for the remainder of the 2021/22 financial year.
 Almost all commercial businesses are open on Saturday, but only few open on Sunday.
 Jamaica is on Eastern Standard Time (EST) year-round and does not observe daylight savings time (DST).

 Holidays observed in Jamaica are the following: